Scandinavian Airlines flight delays and cancellations

 SAS Additional services at the airport

-For extended SAS flight delay or cancellation, you are automatically entitled to certain benefits.
+For extended SAS flight delays or cancellations, you are automatically entitled to certain benefits.
 Although these rights and benefits may vary depending on the distance of your flight, it is important to note what these benefits are.
 Below, you’ll find an overview of what you’re eligible for:

-In the case of a delay of more than 5 hours, regardless of the distance, you can withdraw from your flight at no cost to you.
-Scandinavian Airlines is obliged to either reimburse you or offer you alternative transportation to your destination.
+In this instance, you can, regardless of the distance, withdraw from your flight.
+SAS is obliged to either reimburse you or offer you alternative transportation to your destination.

 Useful advice & information about Scandinavian Airlines